Champapukur

-Champapukur is a village and a gram panchayat in Basirhat II CD Block in Basirhat subdivision of North 24 Parganas district, West Bengal, India.
+Champapukur (also known as Chanpa Pukhuria) is a village and a gram panchayat in Basirhat II CD Block in Basirhat subdivision of North 24 Parganas district, West Bengal, India.

 Etymology

 Champapukur is named after a pond which even today is at the heart of the village.

 Geography

 Champapukur is located in the Ganges Brahmaputra delta region in the district of North 24 parganas, West Bengal state in the eastern India.
 The Bangladesh border - at Taki is situated about 20 km from here.

 The average altitude is 11 metres.
 Ichamati River at Basirhat is just 6 km from here.
 Also Champapukur have many ponds.

 Champapukur is 58 km from Sealdah Station on the Sealdah–Hasnabad line of Eastern Railway.

 Climate

 The climate is tropical — like the rest of the Gangetic West Bengal.
 The hallmark is the Monsoon — from early June to mid September.
 The weather remains dry during the winter (mid November to mid February) and humid during summer.